-Bat surveys will be conducted during three seasons (i.e. February, March, April and November) during the first year , third year and fifth year.
-Monitoring will be conducted by deploying bat detectors at ground level and at approximately 45 m AGL.
+Bat surveys will be conducted during three seasons (i.e. February, March, April and November) within three months of commencement of commissioning.
+Following this milestone, surveys will be completed in February, March, April and November during the first year, third year and fifth year.
+Monitoring will be conducted by deploying bat detectors at ground level and at approximately 119 m AGL.